Apple's Siri-based speaker. Available now.

-At the very top of the HomePod, there's an Apple-designed A8 chip, which is the same chip that was first introduced with the iPhone 6.
+At the top of the HomePod, there's an Apple-designed A8 chip, which is the same chip that was first introduced with the iPhone 6.
 It's a lot of processing power for a speaker, and Apple says it's perhaps the "biggest brain ever" built into a speaker.
 The A8 chip powers capabilities like real-time acoustic modeling, buffering, upmixing of direct and ambient audio, and multi-channel echo cancellation, and inside, there's 1GB RAM and 16GB of flash storage, even though there's no way to store music on the device itself.

 HomePod uses spatial awareness to intelligently detect the room around itself, automatically adjusting and balancing audio to take full advantage of its environment to fill a room with sound regardless of where it's placed, and this was independently tested and confirmed to be true.
 According to Apple, HomePod also uses an advanced algorithm to continually analyze what's playing, dynamically tuning low frequencies for smooth sound.

 We're hitting on something people will be delighted with.
 It's gonna blow them away.
 It's gonna rock the house. -- Apple CEO Tim Cook on the HomePod